radius-project/docs/docs/content/getting-started/quickstarts/quickstart-volumes/index.md

 This quickstart will provide an overview of how to:

-- Mount an ephemeral volume to a container
+- Mount an ephemeral (short-lived) volume to a container

 ## Prerequisites